By Dr. TRACY MOUNTFORD on Bunion Treatment

 Consultations and treatments are available at our clinic in London.

-At The Cosmetic Skin Clinic, we work in collaboration with The Private Clinic, an award-winning UK leader in bunion removal surgery to deliver a leading bunion treatment to our patients.
-Our minimally invasive bunion removal procedure is a leader in the field, involving no downtime and fast recovery.
-It uses an exclusive technique pioneered by renowned Orthopaedic Consultant Surgeon Dr Andrea Bianchi, MD GMC Number: 7093105, who created a simple ‘walk-in, walk-out’ treatment based on keyhole surgery.
+At The Cosmetic Skin Clinic, we collaborate with The Private Clinic, an award-winning UK leader in bunion removal surgery to deliver a leading bunion treatment to our patients.
+Their minimally invasive bunion removal involves no downtime and fast recovery.
+It uses an exclusive technique pioneered by their renowned Orthopaedic Consultant Surgeon Mr Andrea Bianchi, MD GMC Number: 7093105, who created a simple ‘walk-in, walk-out’ treatment based on keyhole surgery.
 This means minimal post-op pain, zero downtime, minimal side effects and a fast recovery.
-Consultations and treatments are available at our London clinic.
+Consultations and treatments are available at our shared London clinic.

 Bunion removal surgery removes or straightens the deformity of the bone which causes the bony lump to form on the foot.
-There are lots of different types of operations available to patients to treat bunions and re-align the foot joint to make the side of the foot straight again.
+Many different types of operations are available to patients to treat bunions and re-align the foot joint to make the side of the foot straight again.
 However, in most cases, getting rid of bunions using surgery is fraught with complications and side effects.
-We are one of the only clinics in the UK that has pioneered a breakthrough treatment that minimises damaging side effects and maximises optimal patient recovery.
+The Private Clinic are one of the only clinics in the UK that has pioneered a breakthrough treatment that minimises damaging side effects and maximises optimal patient recovery.

 – Walk-in-walk out, minimally invasive day case operation